MAJESTYCANCELLED FOR 2022

-A Gathering for Christian Artists
+A Gathering for Artists of Faith

 We have become his poetry, a re-created people that will fulfil the destiny he has given each of us, for we are joined to Jesus, the Anointed One.
 Even before we were born, God planned in advance our destiny and the good works we would do to fulfil it!